 Enjoy fun things like watching a border collie keep the sheep together throughout the warmer months, discover the art of sugaring and making maple syrup in the spring, and see cool farm equipment year-round.

 They also have events throughout the year for the family including Maple Sugaring Weekends, Sheep Sheering Weekend, Fall Harvest Weekends, and more!

-Hours: Friday-Sundays 9 am- 5 pm (closed Mondays)
+Hours: Tuesday-Sundays 9 am- 5 pm (closed Mondays)

-Tip: Lake County residents get free admission on the first Sunday of the month.
+Tip: Lake County residents get free admission on the first Sunday and third Tuesday of the month.
 You just have to show proof of residency.